List of That Time I Got Reincarnated as a Slime characters: Kingdom of Ingrassia

+The king of Ingrassia and Elric's father.

 Moderate Harlequin Alliance

 A group of powerful Majin created by Kagali, who currently work with Yuuki Kagurazaka.
 Clayman is their leader.
 They are a jack-of-all-trades that can be hired to do various kinds of jobs and their number one and absolute rule is to never betray their friends and clients.
 Their defining characteristic is their clown-like appearance with use of various masks.
 The Puppet Nation of Jistav serves as Clayman's domain, but after the latter's demise, it becomes a part of both Rimuru and Milim's territory.